thecodefodder/Ranger/README.md

 # Ranger

 This project is a simple command-line tool written in Rust that helps you create a C/C++ project with a specified build system.
-It supports three build systems:

 - CMake
 - Make